SarangAhlawat/Calculator/README.md

 # Calculator
-a basic calculator as a project
+## A basic calculator as a project